Professional Development Fund

 - employed by a Maine unit of local government, public or private nonprofit, or Maine affiliate of a national charity that engages citizens as volunteers in Maine communities

 serve in a pro bono capacity in the volunteer program of such organizations with responsibilities that are equivalent to those of an employee (e.g., training, supervision, assessment of volunteers performing service).

 - have at least two years of experience as a volunteer coordinator or in volunteer program management.

 - have a supervisor-approved professional development plan that identifies specific skills, knowledge, or abilities related to volunteer management that require formal training or education.

-- share information and learning about the professional development activity by contributing a blog to From the Field - Conversation on Volunteer Management, www.VolunteerMaine.org, or providing a webinar hosted by the Commission.
+- share information and learning from the professional development activity by conducting a session at the state volunteerism conference OR contributing an educational article to the statewide newsletter (Maine VolunteerFare), or conducting a webinar hosted by the Commission.

 The Maine Commission for Community Service is the state government partner of the Corporation for National and Community Service, the federal agency that administers AmeriCorps, Senior Corps, and Volunteer Generation programs.